 Renewal rate.
 We calculate our renewal rate by subtracting our attrition rate from 100%.
 Our attrition rate for a period is equal to the annual contract value from customers that are due for renewal in the period and did not renew, divided by the total annual contract value from all customers due for renewal during the period.
 Annual contract value is equal to the first twelve months of expected subscription revenues under a contract.
 We believe our renewal rate is an important metric to measure the long-term value of customer agreements and our ability to retain our customers.
-Our renewal rate was 94%, 95%, and 97% in fiscal 2009, 2010 and 2011, respectively, 99% and 97% in the six months ended December 31, 2010 and 2011, respectively, and 96% in both the three months ended March 31, 2011 and 2012.
+Our renewal rate was 94%, 95%, and 97% in fiscal 2009, 2010 and 2011, respectively, and 96% in both the three months ended March 31, 2011 and 2012.